cnect-web/blellow/README.md

 ## Misc
 ### Style guide
-The development environemt will install the Styleguide module.
+The development environment will install the Styleguide module.
 The test page is available in the URL:
 - http://localhost:8080/build/admin/appearance/styleguide